List of R.E.M. concert tours: 2004/2005

-A promo tour for Around the Sun began in Europe in September.
+A promo tour for Around the Sun began in Europe in September, including opening act Now It's Overhead.
 Prior to the release of the album, the band partook in the political "Vote for Change" tour, which included shows in Pennsylvania, Ohio, Michigan, Florida and Washington, D.C.

-A post-album tour commenced in October in North America.
+After the album's release, a North American tour commenced in October 2004.

-A European tour began in Europe in 2005, then extended to South Africa, Japan, Hong Kong, Australia and New Zealand.
+A European tour began in 2005, then extended to South Africa, Japan, Hong Kong, Australia and New Zealand.
 The final leg of the tour took the band back to Europe.

-A concert CD/DVD featuring footage from the final shows of this tour in Dublin titled R.E.M.
-Live was released in 2007.

 Around the Sun was a commercial and critical failure, and band members later expressed disappointment in the album after the tour ended.
 A majority of material from Around the Sun was largely absent in their subsequent tour.

 Accelerate Tour

 R.E.M.'s final tour was the "Accelerate Tour", which took place between March and November 2008.

 In 2007, before the release of Accelerate and the supporting tour behind it in 2008, R.E.M. held five night "rehearsals" in front of a live audience at Olympia Theatre, Dublin to test out new material from Accelerate and to revisit and perform old favorites, many of which hadn't been played live in nearly two decades.
 The resulting live album and DVD, Live at The Olympia, was released in 2009.

 Accelerate was met with much critical enthusiasm, especially from fans of their back catalog who praised the "back-to-basics" direction that was undertaken with the album.
-Given the lukewarm reception of their previous album in comparison, the band ignored everything from Around the Sun during a majority of shows during the tour.
+Given the lukewarm reception of their previous album in comparison, the band ignored playing a majority of anything off Around the Sun.

 R.E.M. disbanded in September 2011 and did not perform any shows after the conclusion of this tour.
 Their final Collapse into Now release was never performed live, though Michael Stipe did a solo performance of "Every Day Is Yours to Win" at Carnegie Hall in March 2011.